 The hill descent control system is designed to reduce driver workload when going down steep hills.
-The HDC system helps to control vehicle speed so the driver can concentrate on steering the vehicle.
+The hill descent control system helps to control vehicle speed so the driver can concentrate on steering the vehicle.

-To activate the HDC system:
+To activate the hill descent control system: